toomuchdesign/openapi-ts-json-schema/README.md

         // Original dereferenced JSON schema
         isRef: boolean;
         // True if schemas is used as a `$ref`
+        shouldBeGenerated: boolean;
+        // True is the schema has to be generated

         absoluteDirName: string;
         // Absolute path pointing to schema folder (posix or win32).
 Eg: `"Users/username/output/path/components/schemas"`